rylielovee/Shark-Tank/README.md

 Once you are big enough to eat the other sharks and you eat them, the game is over.

 ## Shark

 If a shark collides with the player, the player will decrease in size.

-### Wander State

-The sharks wander trying to find the player.
-They must be in a certain range of the player to seek them out.

 #### Steering Behaviors

-Behaviors: Wander (not in range of the player or jellyfish) and Flee (if near jellyfish)
+Behaviors: Wander (not in range of the player), Seek (if in range of player)

-Obstacles: jellyfish
+Obstacles: None

 Seperation: other NPC sharks

-#### State Transistions

-When the shark goes out of range of the player or the jellyfish.

-When the shark collides with the player.

-### Attack State

-When in range of the player, the shark will seek the player with a little bit of increased speed.

-#### Steering Behaviors

-Behaviors: Seek (if in range of player)

-Obstacles: jellyfish

-Seperation: other NPC sharks

-#### State Transistions

-When the shark gets in range with the player.
+- _List all behaviors used by this agent_
+   - _If a behavior has input data list it here_
+   - _eg, Flee - nearest Agent2_
+- Obstacles - _List all obstacle types this state avoids_
+- Seperation - _List all agents this state seperates from_

 ## Jellyfish

 The jellyfish float around the screen and will stun the player if they collide.

-### Wander State

-Wander around the screen hoping to bump into a player or NPC sharks.

 #### Steering Behaviors

 Behaviors: Wander and stay within bounds

+Obstacles: None

 Seperation: other jellyfish

+## Fish

+The fish flee around the screen from the player.
+They are the players food.

-#### State Transistions
+#### Steering Behaviors

-They are always in this state.
+Behaviors: Flee

+Obstacles: Coral (that is placed around the screen)

+Seperation: other fish

 ## Sources